 After Lloyd's sudden death in 1996, I continued taking my woodturnings to arts and craft shows in the Mid-Atlantic States, but had less time to devote to the Society.
 In spite of the pressures of managing my life and business alone, I have attended meetings in Colorado, Pennsylvania, Washington, Wisconsin, Australia, and most recently South Africa.
 I have also maintained my membership on the Publications Committee.
 In addition I am presently a member of the American Association of Woodturners, the Highpointers Club and US Masters Swimming, and enjoy contradancing and worldwide travel.

-As Trustee for the IWCS, I look forward to giving back to an organization which has offered me many enjoyable and educational experiences.
+As Past Trustee for the IWCS, I look forward to giving back to an organization which has offered me many enjoyable and educational experiences.
 If you are a member in the Southeast United States region, I am the one to contact with your IWCS concerns and ideas.
 (Jean Sumner:

 Jean Sumner #4431L